MicPie/DepthFirstLearning/InfoGAN/InfoGAN.md

 I(x,y) = H(x) + H(y) - H(x,y)

-#### :black_medium_small_square: How is Mutual Information similar to correlation?
+#### :white_medium_small_square: How is Mutual Information similar to correlation?
 How are they different?
 Are they directly related under some conditions?
 “Intuitively, mutual information measures the information that X and Y share: It measures how much knowing one of these variables reduces uncertainty about the other.
 For example, if X and Y are independent, then knowing X does not give any information about Y and vice versa, so their mutual information is zero.
 At the other extreme, if X is a deterministic function of Y and Y is a deterministic function of X then all information conveyed by X is shared with Y: knowing X determines the value of Y and vice versa.
 As a result, in this case the mutual information is the same as the uncertainty contained in Y (or X) alone, namely the entropy of Y (or X).
 Moreover, this mutual information is the same as the entropy of X and as the entropy of Y. (A very special case of this is when X and Y are the same random variable.)

 Mutual information is a measure of the inherent dependence expressed in the joint distribution of X and Y relative to the joint distribution of X and Y under the assumption of independence.
 Mutual information therefore measures dependence in the following sense: I(X;Y) = 0 if and only if X and Y are independent random variables.
 This is easy to see in one direction: if X and Y are independent, then p(x,y) = p(x) p(y), and therefore: